anubhutivyas/RL/docs/about/why-nemo-rl.md

+---
+description: "Introduction to NeMo RL's capabilities, supported algorithms, and real-world applications for reinforcement learning with large language models"
+categories: ["concepts-architecture"]
+tags: ["overview", "reinforcement-learning", "grpo", "dpo", "sft", "large-language-models", "distributed", "use-cases"]
+personas: ["mle-focused", "researcher-focused", "admin-focused"]
+difficulty: "beginner"
+content_type: "concept"
+modality: "universal"
+---

 # Why NeMo RL?

 **NeMo RL** is an open-source, scalable post-training library developed by NVIDIA for applying **reinforcement learning (RL)** to large language models (LLMs).
 It supports models ranging from compact architectures to 100B+ parameters and scales from single-GPU setups to thousand-GPU clusters.
 NeMo RL is part of the broader [NVIDIA NeMo framework](https://docs.nvidia.com/nemo/rl/latest/index.html), which focuses on training and aligning generative AI.

 Built for scalability, efficiency, and ease of use, NeMo RL provides researchers and practitioners with the tools needed to train, evaluate, and deploy RL-enhanced language models at scale.

-## Architecture & Design Principles
+## Architecture and Design Principles

 - **Modular and Backend-Agnostic**
   Separation between algorithm logic and backend execution—supports PyTorch Native, Megatron Core, and vLLM